 Should Management ever choose in the future to close and reopen the waiting list, both actions and any restrictions on accepting applications, will be publicly announced in publication(s) likely to be read by potential applicants.
-Advertisements will include information about where and when to apply, and will conform to the advertising and outreach practices described in the property's Affirmative Fair Housing Marketing Plan.
+Advertisements will include information about where and when to apply.